LinkedEarth/lipd-vscode/README.md

 This extension doesn't currently require any settings.

+## Related projects
+- [LiPD-JS](https://github.com/LinkedEarth/lipdjs) : This is a javascript library to read/write LiPD files.
+This extension uses this library.
+- [PyLiPD](https://github.com/LinkedEarth/pylipd) : This is a python library to read/write LiPD files
 ## Known Issues

 - Some complex LiPD structures may not be fully supported yet